israralam145/366pi-Internship-Journal/09august.md

 #Today's Work

 * finished the pending work of making layouts.
-* working in the implementation.
+* working in the implementation of email signature.